smonff/perl-article/perl-article-stackoverflow-july6-2022.md

-# Why perl is still hugely relevant for solving world’s computing problems
+# Why Perl is still relevant in 2022

+While Perl might seem like an outdated scripting language, it still has plenty of relevant uses today.

 If you love UNIX/Linux/BSD like me, then you have definitely learnt Perl and programmed in it.
 I am pretty certain you have also used Perl more